BANZUIGE/Mito-COI/README.md

 * taxid
   The classification number (ID) corresponding to each accession ID on NCBI
 * .qza
-  qza files used for qiime2 analysis, including classification information files and reference sequence files
+  qza format  files used for qiime2 analysis, including classification information files and reference sequence files
 * ref
   reference
 * refseq